-- Section 13.2.1 Elementary Conference Pay Three (3) half-days will be set aside each fall and each winter for the purpose of elementary conferencing.
-Any regular classroom teacher whose class load is greater than twenty-one (21) students will be paid one half (1⁄2) hour per diem pay for each student above the twenty-one (21) conference limit. - Section 13.2.2 Special Education Conferences Special Education Resource teachers may attend up to twenty-one (21) conferences per conference period for high priority students.
+Three (3) half-days will be set aside each fall and each winter for the purpose of elementary conferencing.
+Any regular classroom teacher whose class load is greater than twenty-one (21) students will be paid one half (1⁄2) hour per diem pay for each student above the twenty-one (21) conference limit.

+SECTION 13.2.2. - SPECIAL EDUCATION CONFERENCES

+Special Education Resource teachers may attend up to twenty-one (21) conferences per conference period for high priority students.
 The Special Education Resource teachers will select the conferences they will attend.

+SECTION 13.2.3 - CHANGE OF CLASSROOMS

-Section 13.2.3 Change of Classrooms Elementary teachers who are required to move classrooms two (2) years in a row will receive one (1) day pay at the curriculum rate.
-When possible, the teacher will be given two (2) weeks notice of such required move.
+Elementary teachers who are required to move classrooms two (2) years in a row will receive one (1) day pay at the timecard rate.
+When possible, the teacher will be given two (2) weeks' notice of such required move.